DeltaF1/pith/README.md

 Struct definitions can have value hints but must be constant (as in magic numbers).
 TODO Possible future extension to allow self-referential value hints.

 ```
-[meta]
-wikiurl = ""

 struct StructType {
 	field_type field_name = value_hint [attributes];
 }
 ```

-When structs/enums are referenced by requests, the generated wiki text should create a hyperlink to their wikiurl.
+When structs/enums are referenced by a command, the generated wiki text should create a hyperlink to their wikiurl inside of the description.

-TODO: struct and enum definitions should be namespaced

-TODO: ~~enum members must be referenced like a rust enum e.g. `PSPXI::Algorithm::CCM_Encrypt` rather than polluting the global namespace like a C enum.~~ Does this matter?
-Enum members will probably never be referenced in the IDL, just their types
 ## Attributes

-Attributes are key-value pairs with metadata pertaining to a specific field. syntax is
+Attributes are key-value pairs with metadata pertaining to a specific field.
+Their presence is optional.
+The syntax is

 ```
-<attr> is key1 = value1, key2 = value2, ...
+field_type field_name [key1 = value1, key2 = value2, ...];

-field_type field_name [<attr>];
-field_type field_name = value_hint [<attr>];
+field_type field_name = value_hint [key1 = value1, key2 = value2, ...];
 ```

-whitespace is not significant.
-Values can be strings or TODO
+Keys are `identifier`s with no whitespace (TODO: formal syntax grammar).
+Values are strings, delimited by `"`.
+Internal `"` characters can be typed as `\"`.
+Whitespace around the `,` and `=` are optional.

 Suggested attributes are